deis/workflow/src/installing-deis/configuring-object-storage.md

 ### Credentials

 The registry reads the credential information from a `/var/run/secrets/deis/registry/creds/objectstorage-keyfile` file.
-See https://github.com/deis/charts/blob/master/deis-dev/tpl/deis-objectstorage-secret.yaml for an example of what that file should look like.
+This is generated automatically during helm generate based on the configuration options given in the https://github.com/deis/charts/blob/master/deis-dev/tpl/objectstorage.toml.

 ## [deis/database](https://github.com/deis/postgres)